 What is truly striking about LeKae is her positive and grateful attitude.
 “What I found — unexpectedly — after being diagnosed with cancer is that it’s been my greatest joy,” she states bluntly.
 “Experiencing this, which could have been the absolutely last thing to happen to date, put me in a position where I can now walk through life with grace, mercy, and joy.
 I will be able to stand up to anything.”
 On the road to recovery, LeKae also learned a lot about other people.
 “You’re able to see them through a different set of lenses.
 Outside of the ‘Lights, camera, action,’ they just want to be right there with you.”

-Valisia LeKae became the spokesperson of the National Ovarian Cancer Coalition in February 2014.
+Valisia LeKae became a spokesperson of the National Ovarian Cancer Coalition in February 2014.
 “When I found out that I had ovarian cancer, I knew nothing about it,” she explains, “and I couldn’t find anyone who looked like me with my cancer.”
-Driven to spread the information, she embraced her status as the organization’s newly minted spokesperson.
-“I wasn’t about to let any young girl — or African-American woman, [for] that matter — go through that again, because no one is talking to us — women under 40 — about ovarian cancer,” says the proud cancer warrior.
+Driven to spread the information, she embraces her status as one of the organization’s spokespeople.
+“I wasn’t about to let any young girl — or African American woman, for that matter — go through that again, because no one is talking to women under 40 about ovarian cancer,” says the proud cancer warrior.

 Since the time of this interview, LeKae has successfully completed treatment and is now cancer-free.